|MEETING PLACE:||The Lexington, 285 North Cache Street, Jackson, WY 83001|

 The pre-trip meeting begins at 7:30 pm at the Lexington of Jackson Hole.
 This is an opportunity to greet your fellow travelers and guides, and ask any last-minute questions.
 Your guides will give you a thorough trip orientation, and pass out your waterproof bag so you can re-pack your belongings that evening.

 After breakfast we make our way further into the heart of Yellowstone National Park, passing the Fountain Paint Pots and thundering Gibbon Falls.
 Near lunch time we’ll arrive at the Grand Canyon of the Yellowstone River, taking in the awesome power of the Upper and Lower Falls.
 Artist Point is must-see view—be sure to keep your camera or sketchpad handy!
 From the Canyon we’ll drive south to Yellowstone Lake, the largest high alpine lake in North America.
-Our destination is one of the beautiful lodges or Flagg Ranch, were we’ll check into our accommodation for the night.
+Our destination is Flagg Ranch, were we’ll check into our accommodation for the night.
 The late afternoon is free for you to explore the grounds, reconvening for dinner as the sun sets behind the mountains.

 After enjoying breakfast, we’ll make our way to Jackson Lake.
 We’ll launch our kayaks from the Signal Mountain Boat Ramp and head out across the lake toward our camp on Grassy Island, located in Moran Bay.
 We’ll stop for a picnic lunch en-route, excited to arrive at our secluded island camp, which will be our home for the next two nights.
 We will keep our eyes open for moose, elk, fox, beaver, black bear, mule deer and coyote that are found in the area.